Je Tu Il Elle

-Je Tu Il Elle (/fr/; "I You He She") is a 1974 French-Belgian film by the Belgian film director Chantal Akerman.
-To celebrate the 30th anniversary of the Teddy Awards, the film was selected to be shown at the 66th Berlin International Film Festival in February 2016.
+Je Tu Il Elle (/fr/; "I You He She") is a 1974 drama film produced and directed by Chantal Akerman, co-written by Akerman, Eric de Kuyper and Paul Paquay.
+Starring Akerman, Niels Arestrup and Claire Wauthion, it follows the depressed lesbian Julie following a breakup with her lover.

+The film was originally received with mixed reviews, for its slow pace and explicit lesbian sex scene (a first for a mainstream feature film).
+In the following decades, it gained reappraisal alongside Akerman’s body of work, becoming a cult classic.
+It has been labelled as a feminist film and an early example of the slow cinema genre.

 Plot

-Julie, the narrator of the film, lives alone in her room.
+Julie is a depressed young woman who locks herself alone in her home after a painful breakup with her unnamed lover.
 For the first third of the film, she rearranges her furniture, writes letters, lounges naked, and eats sugar out of a paper bag.

-She eventually leaves her room and hitchhikes with a young male driver.
+She eventually leaves her room and hitchhikes with a young male truck driver.
 They make stops at a restaurant, a bar, and a restroom.
 She gives him a handjob and he discusses his family life in a long monologue, before they part ways.

-Julie then visits a woman, her ex-lover, who makes Julie sandwiches and a drink.
-Julie then suggestively begins to undress the woman, and they have sex.
-Julie's narration says the woman told her she had to leave in the morning, and she does.
+She then visits a woman, her ex-lover, who makes Julie sandwiches and a drink.
+Julie suggestively begins to undress the woman, who tells her to only leave in the morning, and they have sex.
+As dawn breaks, Julie leaves.